We are an inclusive and progressive community that moves to an ancient rhythm with a modern beat.

 Jesus invited everyone to his table, so we invite everyone to God’s table too.
 Sunday worship includes Communion.
 We offer several opportunities for worship throughout the weeks and seasons of the year.

 This liturgy is our primary gathering as a community.
-Its a joyous service with lively singing, sermon, choir anthems, and conversation followed by Communion.
-Kids can stay with their parents for the entire service.
-Our feasting continues each week with refreshments after the service in the Parish Hall.
+It’s a joyous service with lively singing, sermon, choir anthems, and conversation followed by Communion.

 Please remember that your Good Friday offering will go to assist the work of the Episcopal Diocese in Jerusalem.
 Special envelopes will be available at the door throughout Holy Week.